-Last month, See Media launched its #whatsyourstory campaign, with the aim of helping organisations to identify their stories and the most effective ways of telling them.
+Last month, See Media launched its #whatsyourstory campaign, with the aim of helping organisations to identify their people power stories and the most effective ways of telling them.

 See Media focuses on finding creative public relations themes for clients, and working on the strategies, plans and tactics that enable them to stand out from the crowd.

 To be successful, all of these activities rely on one thing: storytelling.
 And this doesn’t always need to be huge, organisation-wide narratives – sometimes the personal stories of staff members can more powerfully communicate their employers’ key messages.

 For example, this comment piece, published by Inside Housing last month, tells Sonya Holmes’ story about what she learned about returning to work following maternity leave.

 Sonya is head of HR at See Media client Fortem.
 The reason her comment piece was interesting to a commissioning editor was the fact she is in the position to use her own experience of maternity leave, and of being working mother, to implement policies and practices that benefit others in her organisation.

 By sharing what she learned, particularly about the importance of structured keeping in touch days, Sonya had the opportunity to promote best practice amongst Inside Housing‘s readers.

 Fortem prides itself on being “people who care” – this includes caring about its clients, their customers, members of its wider communities, as well as its employees.

 Sonya’s comment piece demonstrates that the organisation continues to strive to do even more to ensure it retains its talented female employees.